awsdocs/amazon-athena-user-guide/doc_source/partition-projection-supported-types.md

 | projection\.columnName\.values |  `A,B,C,D,E,F,G,Unknown`  | Required\.
 A comma\-separated list of enumerated partition values for column columnName\.
 Any white space is considered part of an enum value\. |

 **Note**
 As a best practice we recommend limiting the use of `enum` based partition projections to a few dozen or less\.
-Although there is no specific limit for `enum` projections, the total size of your table's metadata cannot exceed the AWS Glue limit of about 1MB when gzip compressed\.
+Although there is no specific limit for `enum` projections, the total size of your table's metadata cannot exceed the AWS Glue limit of about 1 MB when gzip compressed\.
 Note that this limit is shared across key parts of your table like column names, location, storage format, and others\.
 If you find yourself using more than a few dozen unique IDs in your `enum` projection, consider an alternative approach such as bucketing into a smaller number of unique values in a surrogate field\.
 By trading off cardinality, you can control the number of unique values in your `enum` field\.

 ## Integer type<a name="partition-projection-integer-type"></a>